YagyanshB/SemEval-Task6-CS408/README.md

 ### Logistic Regression Baseline 1:
 Under this file we showcase our implementation of Logistic Regression as a baseline technique for the three different sub-tasks.
 Additionally for each subtask a Confusion Matrix, Classification Report and Results containing Macro F1-Score & Accuraccy has been provided.

+### Convolutional Neural Network Baseline 2:
+Under this file we showcase our implementation of Convolutional Neural Networkk as a baseline technique for the three different sub-tasks.

 ### Description of the Content of this Repo:
 This repository contains the final submission of the project.